Searching For Truth

 Naim’s job is to design buildings.
 As part of his job, he must draw the buildings he wishes to create.
 The ability to draw is important to Naim’s work.

 Alice wanted to help carry the shopping bags to their home, even though it was very heavy.
-So, with great exertion, Alice lifted up the bag and carried it home.
+So, with great exertion, Alice lifted it and, carried it home.

 The boys needed to meet their friends up the river, so they began to swim upstream.
 Swimming upstream, against the flow of the river, requires great exertion.